folio-org/raml-module-builder/doc/upgrading.md

     SQL is `rowCount()`.
 The size() method returns number of rows returned.
 An iterator to go through rows is obtained by calling `iterator`.
-JSONB is returned as JsonObject, the old client returned it as a String.
+JSONB is returned as JsonObject, the old client returned it as String.
   * `PostgresClient.selectSingle` returns Row rather than `JsonArray`.
   * SQL parameters changed from `JsonArray` to `Tuple`.
   * `PostgresClient.getClient()` is no longer public.
-If you need a connection, use PostgresClient.startTx().
-For modules that wish to use vertx-pg-client directly, PostgresClient.getConnection is offered - it returns SqlConnection from the pool that is managed by PostgresClient.
+If you need a connection, use `PostgresClient.startTx()`.
+For modules that wish to use vertx-pg-client directly, `PostgresClient.getConnection`  is offered - it returns `SqlConnection` from the pool that is managed by `PostgresClient`.
   * Exceptions thrown by new client is `io.vertx.pgclient.PgException`.
-    Was com.github.jasync.sql.db.postgresql.exceptions.GenericDatabaseException
+    Was `com.github.jasync.sql.db.postgresql.exceptions.GenericDatabaseException`
     before.
-The getMessage() only contains message!
+The `getMessage()` only contains message!
 Not details, code.
   * `PgExceptionFacade.getTable` removed.
   * `PgExceptionFacade.getIndex` removed.
   * `PostgresClient.mutate` removed (deprecated since Oct 2018).